dreamportdev/Osdev-Notes/01_Build_Process/04_Linker_Scripts.md

 }
 ```

 In the script above we are configuring the required sections `.text`, `.rodata`, `.data`, and `.bss` , for every section include all the symbols that start with the secion name (consider that `.bss` and `.bss.debug` are two different symbols, but we want them to be included in the same section.
 We also create two  extra symbols, that will be available to the kernel at runtime as variables, the content will be the start and address of the section.

 We also create another symbol to contain the kernel size, where `.` is the memory address when the script has reached that point, and `0xFFFFFFFF80000000` is the starting address as you can see at the beginning of `SECTIONS`.

-This example doesn't explicitly set the LMAs of any sections, and assumes that each section can be loaded at it's requested VMA (or relocated if we can't do that).
+This example doesn't explicitly set the LMAs of any sections, and assumes that each section can be loaded at its requested VMA (or relocated if we can't do that).
 For userspace programs or maybe loadable kernel modules (if we support these) this is usually no problem, but if this is a linker script for the kernel we must be careful as paging may not be enabled yet.
 In this case we need the sections to be loaded somewhere in physical memory.
 This is where setting the LMA can come in handy - it allows us to still link parts of the kernel as higher half (based on their VMA), but have them loaded at a known physical address.
 For more details about a scenario like this see how we boot using multiboot 2, as it starts the kernel with paging disabled.
 If you do this, don't forget to set the VMA to the higher half before the higher half sections of the kernel.